 It also comes with a 27″ fan, which is as large as fans come these days.

 Overall, the Assault Bike Classic is a well-built machine more than capable of giving you the best workouts of your life.

 And again, the fact that it’s endorsed by Cross Fit and used by professional athletes and military personnel around the world says a lot.

 It’s also priced very competitively compared to some of the other bikes on this list.
 See full review.

-P.S. – There’s an upgraded version of the AirBike, known as the Assault AirBike Elite.
+P.S. – There are upgraded versions of the Assault Bike (the Assault AirBike Elite and Assault Bike Pro).
 The Elite is a bulked up version with a higher weight capacity and better warranty.
 It is without question a better bike, but considering the significantly higher asking price, I think the traditional version is the better buy for most users.

 #2 The Schwinn AD7 Airdyne Bike

 Schwinn started the whole air bike game 40 years ago and the AD7 is the end result of all the research and design changes.
 This bike definitely has a lot to offer and it finds itself at or near the top of every “best of” list.